guzegui/user-repo-search/README.md

 ```bash
 npm test
 ```
-This command will execute all tests and report the results in your terminal.
+This command will execute all tests (Vitest) and report the results in your terminal.

 ## Future Improvements

 *   Implement pagination for repositories to handle users with a large number of repos.
-*   Add more detailed repository information (e.g., issues, pull requests).
+*   Add auto-complete and suggestions (accounting for debouncing and caching).
 *   Enhance filtering and sorting options for repositories.
+*   Add other GraphQL queries (i.e. search by repo, searching for organizations, etc.).
 *   Improve error handling and user feedback in the UI.
 *   Add support for light/dark theme toggling.
-*   Allow searching for organizations in addition to individual users.
-*   Implement repository search functionality within a user's profile.